Today’s Guest: Jamie Malanowski, author of The Book of Levon: The Trials and Triumphs of Levon Helm

-Jamie Malanowski, former editor at Spy, Esquire and Time, has written an ebook, The Book of Levon: The Trials and Triumphs of Levon Helm, that catches us up on the post-Last Waltz life of Helm.
-It presents us with a profile of a man who, though often down on his luck, never let go of his musical gifts and always found a way to keep the world entertained.
+Jamie Malanowski, former editor at Spy, Esquire and Time, has written an ebook, The Book of Levon: The Trials and Triumphs of Levon Helm.
+It catches us up on the post-Last Waltz life of Helm.
+It’s a profile of a man who, though often down on his luck, never let go of his musical gifts and always found a way to keep the world entertained.

 Along the way, he engendered a tremendous amount of loyalty, too.